Home

 Data & ReportingBeginner

-Scientific Skill: Plotly
+Scientific Plotly

 Interactive visualization library.
 Use when you need hover info, zoom, pan, or web-embeddable charts.
 Best for dashboards, exploratory analysis, and presentations.
 For static publication figures use matplotlib or scientific-visualization.